ito-integration/GMM-option-orders/README.md

 The performance comparison on abstention task is performed in `MCQ scenario/Abstention pipeline.py`.

-The data and the corresponding results are provided in `Data`.
+The original dataset and the corresponding evaluation results are provided in `Data`.